Algorithms for Competitive Division of Chores

 \section{Introduction}

-The competitive equilibrium notion, also known as market or Walrasian equilibrium, is a key economic concept that models the allocation of resources at the steady state of an economy when supply equals demand.
-The economic theory of general equilibrium originated from the ideas of Walras \cite{Walras74} and became mathematically rigorous since the work of Arrow-Debreu \cite{AD54}, who proved existence of equilibrium under mild conditions.
+The competitive equilibrium, also known as the market or Walrasian equilibrium, is a key economic concept that models the allocation of resources at the steady state of an economy when supply equals demand.
+The economic theory of general equilibrium originated from the ideas of Walras \cite{Walras74} and became mathematically rigorous since the work of Arrow-Debreu \cite{AD54}, who proved the existence of an equilibrium under mild conditions.

-Our work is motivated by applications of competitive equilibrium to the problem of fair allocation of resources among agents with different tastes, when monetary compensations are not allowed.
+Our work is motivated by applications of competitive equilibrium to the problem of fair allocation of resources among agents with different tastes when monetary compensations are not allowed.
 This extremely fruitful connection between the theory of general equilibrium and economic design was pioneered by Varian \cite{Varian74}.
-The idea was to give each agent a unit amount of ``virtual'' money and equalize demand and supply: find prices and an allocation such that when each agent spends her money on the most preferred bundles she can afford, all the resources are bought and all the money is spent.
-This rule is called the competitive equilibrium from equal incomes (CEEI) or the \emph{the competitive rule}.
+The idea was to give each agent a unit amount of ``virtual'' money and equalize demand and supply: find prices and an allocation such that when each agent spends her money on the most preferred bundles she can afford, all the resources are bought, and all the money is spent. {The division rule that, for each preference profile, outputs the just described allocation is called the competitive equilibrium from equal incomes (CEEI) or the \emph{competitive rule}.}

-The resulting allocation has the remarkable fairness property of envy-freeness, since all the agents have equal budgets and select their most preferred bundles, and is Pareto optimal.\footnote{An allocation is Pareto optimal if there is no other allocation in which all the agents are at least as happy and at least one agent is strictly happier.} Due to its desirable properties, the competitive rule has been suggested as a mechanism for allocating goods in real markets, with applications ranging from cloud computing~\cite{DGMVY18} and dividing rent~\cite{spliddit} to assigning courses among university students~\cite{B11}.
+The resulting allocation has the remarkable fairness property of envy-freeness since all the agents have equal budgets and select their most preferred bundles, and it is Pareto optimal.\footnote{An allocation is Pareto optimal if there is no other allocation in which all the agents are at least as happy and at least one agent is strictly happier.} Due to its desirable properties, the competitive rule has been suggested as a mechanism for allocating goods in real markets, with applications ranging from cloud computing~\cite{DGMVY18} and dividing rent~\cite{spliddit} to assigning courses among university students~\cite{B11}.

-The market considered by Varian is known in the computer science literature as the Fisher market~(named after Irving Fisher, the 18th century economist, see~\cite{BS00}).
-The properties of the Fisher market were studied in an extensive body of literature discovering both algorithms for computing equilibria and hardness results (see, e.g.,~\cite{EG} and Chapter 5 of~\cite{AGT_book}).
+The market considered by Varian is known in the computer science literature as the Fisher market~(named after Irving Fisher, the 19th-century economist, see~\cite{BS00}).
+The properties of the Fisher market were studied in an extensive body of literature, discovering both algorithms for computing equilibria and hardness results (e.g., Chapter 5 of~\cite{AGT_book}).